 How fast does ILARIS work?

 Seven days after just 1 dose of ILARIS, the majority of patients (71%) experienced a complete response* to treatment.
-97% of patients experienced improvement in their CAPS symptoms within the first treatment period (8 weeks).
+97 percent of patients experienced improvement in their CAPS symptoms within the first treatment period (8 weeks).

 *In a clinical study of 35 patients, 97% had a complete response within the first treatment period (8 weeks).
 The majority of patients (71%) experienced a complete response to treatment in 7 days.

-Complete response was measured by laboratory results and a doctor's evaluation of the patient's skin disease and symptoms being minimal or better, including symptoms such as: rash, fatigue, muscle pain, headache or migraine, sore or red eyes, and joint pain.
+Complete response was measured by laboratory tests and a doctor's evaluation of the patients' skin disease and symptoms being minimal or better, including symptoms such as: rash, fatigue, muscle pain, headache or migraine, sore or red eyes, and joint pain.

 Is ILARIS given intravenously?

 ILARIS is not given as an intravenous infusion (infused inside a vein over a period of time).
-Instead, it is given as a subcutaneous (right under the skin) injection, or shot, every other month by a doctor or nurse.
-A home health nurse can be sent to your home to administer ILARIS to your child.
-If you are eligible, this service and other ILARIS support opportunities may be available for your child.
+Instead, it is given as a subcutaneous (right under the skin) injection, or shot by a doctor or nurse.
+A home health nurse can be sent to your home to administer ILARIS.
+If you are eligible, this service and other ILARIS support options may be available for you or your child.

-Is support available to help us pay for ILARIS?
+Is support available to help me pay for ILARIS?